 I won’t write here about the excellent ‘high-end’ Scottish food such as venison and langoustines, that you might get in restaurants.
+Nor will I cover Scottish food that’s now universally available such as shortbread and oatcakes.
 Rather, I’ll focus on more humble fare that you might get in B&Bs, cafes or buy on the way.
 Andy Howell, who has a reputation as a gourmet, has some suggestions for places to eat across Scotland although, as is the way in the restaurant trade, several of them have now closed.
 My Deeside Way guide has some recommendations for places east of Braemar.

 Porridge.
 Traditional Scottish porridge has only three ingredients – oatmeal, water and salt.
 In this respect it’s rather like traditional German beer although this uses barley instead of oats and hops instead of salt.
 It is a million miles from the homogeneous baby food that is so-often presented as porridge, made with oat flakes and milk.
 I completely understand why people add flavourings such as sugar and honey to this gloop but, believe me, real porridge needs nothing.
 In the east of Scotland, it’s normally eaten with cold milk to get the contrast between hot and cold.
 Sadly, real porridge is hard to get but if you find some, you have struck gold.